Forestville/Mystery Cave State Park

 As of June 2021, tours are not being offered at Mystery Cave at this time.
 Information will be updated on the website as soon as something changes.

-- Wild Caving Tour: If you are a particularly thrill seeking active family with children greater 13.
+- Wild Caving Tour: If you are a particularly thrill-seeking active family with children greater than 13.
 This is not just a tour, this is the real deal.
 Plan for a four-hour adventure.
 Protective gear will be issued.
 You’ll be taught how to use it in an hour session.
-Then follow your guide into the earth where you will get muddy, most likely crawl on your stomach and experience cave life well up front and personal.
+Then follow your guide into the earth where you will get muddy, most likely crawl on your stomach, and experience cave life well upfront and personal.
 This extensive experience costs $80.00 per person, you must be 13 and older, with a maximum number of participants being 5.
 Go to the website to register in advance.